 This macro-sociology course extends students’ understanding of large-scale social, as well as political and economic, processes and institutions.
 Particular focus is on the sociological analysis of global issues and socio-political controversies, many of which are subject to topical and, at times, contentious debate at the beginning of the 21st century.
 The substantive topics include areas of social and political concern such as globalisation; the changing nature of economy, work and leisure; risk and insecurity; multiculturalism; food production and security; social movements; nationalism and identities.

-- Select further credit points from courses of choice to a total of 120
+Select further credit points from courses of choice to gain a total of 120 credits.

 - Year 3